SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.b.1 (a) Official development assistance on conservation and sustainable use of biodiversity; and (b) revenue generated and finance mobilized from biodiversity-relevant economic instruments

-This target is interpreted to cover research about financing/investments/incentives and either sustainable forest management, forest conservation or reforestatio.
+This target is interpreted to cover research about financing/investments/incentives and either sustainable forest management, forest conservation or reforestation.
 This will cover research that considers both positive and negative effects of financing.

 The elements of the phrase are *financing/incentives/instruments + sustainable use/conservation/reforestation + forests*.